davidjguru/PHPTraining/README.md

 ## What people are you recommended for?

-In fact, this practical guide is based on the user-created roadmap [@kamranahmedse](https://github.com/kamranahmedse) in Gitahub ([see here](https://github.com/kamranahmedse/developer-roadmap)), especially in the way described for backend in the PHP7 branch.
+In fact, this practical guide is based on the roadmap created by the user [@kamranahmedse](https://github.com/kamranahmedse) in Github ([see here](https://github.com/kamranahmedse/developer-roadmap)), especially in the way described for backend in the PHP7 branch.
 Everything is really oriented to learn to work with the stack PHP-MySQL-Node-Drupal and Git.
 It is based on my own experience and some ideas.

 For more references, I recommend (much) read and practice with: